thisdot/starter.dev/starters/remix-gql-tailwind/README.md

 ### Kit Organization / Architecture

 For this kit, we maintained the [Remix convention](https://remix.run/docs/en/v1/api/conventions) and we do recommend it.
-However, for the `app/components` folder, each demo component included are co-located with the tests and stories.
-Using this structure makes it easy to find all the code and functionality related to a specific component.
-The components are basically just views, with test and stories as Remix prefers data fetching from the route page.
+For the `app/components` folder, each component is co-located with its tests and stories.
+This structure makes it easy to find all the code and functionality related to a specific component.
+Due to Remix's preference for data fetching from the route page, the components are primarily simple view components.

 - #### Storybook